StackVista/stackstate-docs/setup/cli.md

 ### Docker (Linux, Windows, Mac)

 The StackState CLI can be run inside a Docker container on Linux, Windows or MacOS.
-The StackState CLI ZIP package contains scripts that help you run the CLI without needing to worry about Docker invocations.
+The ZIP archive provided contains scripts that help you run the CLI without needing to worry about Docker invocations.

 {% hint style="info" %}
-You will need to have [Docker installed](https://docs.docker.com/get-docker/) to run the CLI this way.
+You will need to have [Docker installed](https://docs.docker.com/get-docker/) to run the StackState CLI this way.
 {% endhint %}

 1. Download the ZIP file `sts-cli-VERSION.zip` from [https://download.stackstate.com](https://download.stackstate.com).